For older Olympians, age is just a number

 The oldest member of the United States team headed to Tokyo is Phillip Dutton, a 57-year-old equestrian who competes in eventing, a combination of dressage, cross-country and jumping.
 This is Dutton's seventh Olympics.
 He won the bronze medal at the 2016 Rio Games to become the oldest U.S. medalist since 1952.
 He was the oldest American in Rio, too.

-First-time sport skateboarding, added in an effort to attract a younger audience to the Olympics, isn't oly for the young.
+First-time sport skateboarding, added in an effort to attract a younger audience to the Olympics, isn't only for the young.
 South Africa's Dallas Oberholzer will try for gold at 46.

 Lloyd is the oldest player on the U.S. soccer team that has the oldest average age -- 30.8 -- of any U.S. team that's played in the Olympics.
 Other older players include Megan Rapinoe and Becky Sauerbrunn, both 36.